He was the Aberdeen colossus who went to Liverpool, via a slaughterhouse and Dundee United, and made a giant impression during his football career.

 “One of the directors, Syd Reakes, who later became chairman, heard the banter going round, and shouted to us: ‘I think I know what would suit you in the summer, Ronnie, a lifeguard job on Formby Beach’.

-Sad to relate, Yeats is now stricken by dementia in a Merseyside care home and, at 82, is a very different person from the charismatic individual who wowed the Kop in his pomp.
+Sad to relate, Yeats has been stricken by dementia and, in his mid-80s, is a very different person from the charismatic individual who wowed the Kop in his pomp.

-One wishes the pair well as they continue in the autumn of their lives.
+One wishes him well in the autumn of his life.